-Our 2021 Plan will become effective upon the effectiveness of the Registration Statement of which this prospectus forms a part.
-Upon the effectiveness of the 2021 Plan, we will cease granting awards under our 2017 Plan.
+Our 2021 Plan became effective upon the effectiveness of the Registration Statement of which this prospectus forms a part, at which time we ceased granting awards under our 2017 Plan.
 A summary of the material terms of the 2021 Plan follows below.